mirghaem/cars/README.md

-# What is doing this project
+# What is doing this project?
-## this project have two part
+## this project have two part:
 ### 1
 first part collect information about cars from a site ( in this case used "truecar.com" ) and save all information in a database